jcserv/manaql/README.md

 also, as a learning experience!

-## ok where's all the data?
+## where's the data coming from?

-working on it! for now, the seed data in [the schema.sql file](./db/schema.sql) is the only data that is currently available.
+check out [manaql-ingest](https://github.com/jcserv/manaql-ingest) for the data ingestion pipeline!

 ## installation